There are a billion different wines, and about as many opportunities to go wine tasting.

 Where other than Canada would you find a winery that literally serves icy wine?
 That's exactly what you'll get at Ice House Winery, which sells a liquid treat called ice wine made of grapes frozen while still hanging from the vine.
 You can also try their wine slushies, made from a combination of wine and ice.
 Bring your parka and get ready for some chilled sweetness.

 Edivo Winery, Croatia

 Ever wanted to go scuba diving while on a wine tour?
 Croatia's Edivo Winery offers you the opportunity to do just that.
 While the actual wine tasting takes place above sea level, you can indeed book a scuba diving tour and see where the winery stores their wares under the waves.

 From destruction comes creation, and nowhere will you see a clearer example of that than on the Canary Islands, particularly if you happen to stumble on El Grifo, a winery literally growing out of volcanic ash.
 Located on the island of Lanzarote in Spain, this winery produces its wares straight from the remnants of an old volcanic explosion.

-If you'd rather enjoy your wines from the comfort and safety of your own home, try Winc's custom made subscription box and get four bottles of wine for only $35.
+But if you'd prefer to savor your wines in the comfort of your own home, try Winc’s custom-made subscription box and — as a new member — get four fantastic bottles of wine for only $29.95!